Kapitus logo

 The company offers four primary financing products: business loans, equipment financing, business lines of credit, and revenue-based financing.
 Business loans and revenue-based financing come through Kapitus and/or members of its financing network, while equipment financing and lines of credit are sourced through network partners.
 Their core offering centers on the KapitusPLUS process, which allows applicants to submit a single application and receive up to six competing financing offers, enabling side-by-side comparison of terms, fees, and total costs.

 However, potential applicants should understand that Kapitus primarily operates as a lead aggregator and matching service rather than a direct lender for most products.
-While this marketplace model provides access to multiple options, it also means terms, rates, and approval odds vary significantly depending on which network lender matches with the applicant.
+While this marketplace model provides access to multiple options, it also means terms, rates, and eligibility fields vary significantly depending on which network lender matches with the applicant.
 The website lacks transparency regarding specific interest rate ranges, fees, or approval criteria, requiring applicants to complete the full process to understand actual costs.
 For borrowers seeking immediate answers or those with limited business credit history, the comparative shopping benefit may require engaging with multiple lenders.

 Services & Features